leBluem/AutoEditor/README.md

 command line parameters:

-- this will load "file.bin" into AutoEditor:
+- this will load "file.bin" into AutoEditor, like with normal programs:

 AutoEditor.exe file.bin

 - this will insert a line "ACTIVE=1" in matching sections and exit AutoEditor after file was written:

 AutoEditor.exe file.ini /iniadd sectionname* key value

 - this will change only existing values in matching sections and exit AutoEditor after file was written:

 AutoEditor.exe file.ini /inichange sectionname* key value

 i.e:
 AutoEditor.exe file.ini /iniadd LIGHT*,MATERIAL* ACTIVE 1